ASFHyP3/hyp3-docs/docs/guides/rtc_product.md

 ## ArcGIS Toolbox

 ASF has developed a custom ArcGIS Toolbox for working with RTC datasets in either ArcGIS Desktop or ArcGIS Pro.
-It includes tools for converting between different SAR scales, calculating Log Difference, and reclassifying a raster to generate a water mask.
+It includes tools for converting between different SAR scales, calculating the log difference between two images, generating RGB Decomposition (false-color) products, and reclassifying a raster to generate a water mask.
 For more information and to download the toolbox, visit our website:  [https://asf.alaska.edu/how-to/data-tools/gis-tools/](https://asf.alaska.edu/how-to/data-tools/gis-tools/).

 ## Application Examples in the Literature